 Enable or disable a rule

 Choose the rule you want to enable or disable.
-Toggle the Enable or Disable button in the rule to enable or disable the rule for all devices that are scoped in the rule.
+Toggle the Enabled/Disabled button in the rule to enable or disable the rule for all devices that are scoped in the rule.

-Enable or disable a rule for a device
+Enable or disable a rule for specific devices

 In this tutorial, you learned how to: